Henry Peter Gyrich: Political exploits

+After Onslaught's events, Gyrich's involved in hunting the Hulk and harasses Rick Jones, Betty Banner, Thunderbolt Ross and Doc Samson while doing so.
+During this time, writer Peter David attempted to humanize the character with a backstory which touched upon his family life, revealing his father died of Alzheimer's disease and that Gyrich took a year off work to care for him.

 Gyrich is promoted to be Valerie Cooper's successor as the CSA's head.
-He uses Commission resources and remolds the vigilante Jack Monroe into the assassin Scourge in an attempt to kill all of Earth's superhumans before being stopped by the Thunderbolts.
-Afterwards, Gyrich is reassigned to the US State Department and becomes the Avengers' liaison to the United Nations.
+He uses Commission resources and remolds the vigilante Jack Monroe into the assassin Scourge in an attempt to kill all of Earth's superhumans, but is stopped by the Thunderbolts.
+Gyrich is reassigned to the US State Department and becomes the Avengers' liaison to the United Nations.
 He leaves the position after the United Nations' relationship with the Avengers ends.

 Following the Civil War storyline, Gyrich becomes the Secretary of the Superhuman Armed Forces.
-Gyrich takes part in an inquiry involving the Initiative program and is removed from his position after getting into a heated argument with Iron Man.
+His base of operations is the superhuman training facility in Stamford, Connecticut.
+It is under his orders that Gauntlet is drafted as the facility's drill instructor, after Gauntlet saves him from an attack by Hydra in Iraq.
+Gyrich gives orders to cover up MVP's death, and secretly conspires with Baron Von Blitzschlag involving illegal cloning despite Hank Pym's objections.
+He makes arrangements for Danielle Moonstar to tutor Trauma.
+However, Gyrich fires Moonstar for training Trauma to use his ability to transform into the worst fears of others to help people with debilitating phobias instead of using these abilities as a weapon.
+Gyrich is removed from his position after getting into a heated argument with Iron Man.

-Following the Secret Invasion storyline, Gyrich is the main antagonist for Kieron Gillen's and Steven Sander's series S.W.O.R.D.,where he joins the eponymous group alongside Abigail Brand.
+Following the Secret Invasion storyline, Gyrich is the main antagonist for Kieron Gillen and Steven Sander's series S.W.O.R.D., where he joins the eponymous group alongside Abigail Brand.
 Gyrich kidnaps several aliens, including Noh-Varr, Adam X, Jazinda, Karolina Dean, and Hepzibah, and arrests Brand and Lockheed.
 Gyrich is berated by Norman Osborn and arrested by Sydren.

 During the Civil War II storyline, Gyrich represents the United States as a member of Alpha Flight's board of governors.
 He also appears with Alpha Flight in The Immortal Hulk, where he enlists the U-Foes to go after the Hulk.

 During the Krakoan Age, Gyrich initiates a plan to discredit the mutant nation Krakoa.
 He recruits Wiz Kid as a mole for Orchis and the Guardian as support with an assassination attempt on Shi'ar empress Xandra.
-However, Abigail Brand shoots Gyrich out of an airlock, sending him to die in space.
+However, Abigail Brand shoots Gyrich out of an airlock, sending him to die in space and making his death appear to be a suicide.